-You can also make Longer slopes, around 300 meters, with less slope than the previous ones, where the rise will be made to a constant rhythm and superior to that of our shootings, but without reaching the maximum intensity, and we will recover on the descent at a smooth pace.
+You can also make Longer slopes, around the 300 meters, with less slope than the previous ones, where the rise will be made to a constant rhythm and superior to that of our shootings, but without reaching the maximum intensity, and we will recover in the descent at a smooth pace.

 Introduce changes of rhythm for a set time or distance until completing other 15 or 20 race minutes.